sonic-net/SONiC/doc/techsupport/crash_capture.md

 ## 2. High Level Requirements
 * Techsupport invocation should also be made event-driven based on core dump generation
 * This capability should be made optional and is disabled by default
-* Users should have the abiliity to configre the capability.
+* Users should have the abiliity to configure this capability.

 ## 3. Core Dump Generation in SONiC
 In SONiC, the core dumps generated from any process crash across the dockers and the base host are directed to the location `/var/core` and will have the name `/var/core/*.core.gz`.